UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

- 	count the number of unique isoforms in homo_sapiens_variation.txt.gz count the number of variants per database (10 databases in total) calculate the percentage of variants per database per isoform from the total isoform variant number count the number of amino acid changes that have polarity (after mutation) and also have high pathogenicity, do this per isoform specific variants
+ 	count the number of unique isoforms in homo_sapiens_variation.txt.gz count the number of variants per database (10 databases in total) calculate the percentage of variants per database per isoform from the total isoform variant number count the number of amino acid changes that have polarity (after mutation) and also have high pathogenicity, 		do this per isoform specific variant

 Results: